 The annual 990 tax return is prepared each year by Dalby Wendland and Company.
-(Click to see our current WCCF 990).
+(Click here to see our current WCCF 990).
 The board also appoints an Audit Committee to oversee an independent audit of financial statements each year and to review internal controls.
-(For a copy of our latest audit, CLICK HERE).
+(For a copy of our latest audit, click here).

-Our Community Foundation’s annual operating budget is approximately $580,000 – less than 1% of its total assets.
+Our Community Foundation’s annual operating budget is approximately $934,000 – roughly 1% of its total assets.
 Operations are covered primarily through an administrative fee that is charged on all invested funds.
-In addition to fees, between 20% and 25% of the operating budget each year is covered through income from our own operating endowment, individual donations and grants for special projects.
+In addition to fees, between 20% and 25% of the operating budget each year is covered through income from our own operating endowment, individual donations, and grants for special projects.

 The long-term stewardship of donations entrusted to WCCF by our many donors is one of our organization’s most important responsibilities.
 Our investment program pools the assets of all our permanent charitable funds for investment purposes.
 Each individual fund benefits from the strength of a large, well-diversified portfolio.
 This results in professional, high-quality investment management at reasonable fees and costs.